kunhwiko/concepts/languages/devops/docker.md

 Container: instance of an image running as a process
 ```

-##### Container vs Virtual Machine
+##### More on Containers
 ```
 Containers
-    --> containers run as a process on the host machine --> containers do not come with operating systems --> container are lightweight
+    1. unlike VMs, containers run as a process on the host machine
+    2. unlike VMs, containers do not come with operating systems
+    3. unlike VMs, containers tend to be more lightweight
+    4. docker runs a lightweight Linux VM on Windows/Mac, which saves the containers, volumes, etc.
+    5. docker runs its own file system independently from the host file system
 ```

 ##### Run / Start / Top
 ```
 docker container run -p 8080:80 -d --name kunko -e MYSQL_RANDOM_ROOT_PASSWORD=yes mysql
     --> starts a new mysql container named "kunko"
-    --> "-p" (--publish): opens port 8080 on host and forwards traffic to port 80 on container --> "-d" (--detach): starts the image on the background --> "-e" (--env): passes in settings
+    --> caches the mysql image to image cache if it does not exist --> "-p" (--publish): opens port 8080 on host and forwards traffic to port 80 on container --> "-d" (--detach): starts the container on the background --> "-e" (--env): passes in settings

 docker container start <container id>